oahehc/react-vue-comparison/README.md

 # React-Vue-Comparison

-This cheat sheet is for someone who already familiar with React.js or Vue.js.
-And to find out the relative syntax in another framework.
+This repo is for someone who already familiar with React.js or Vue.js, and wants to find out the relative syntax in another framework.

 - [React.js vs Vue.js](/CORE.md)
   - [Render](/CORE.md#render)